noncom/jme-android-example/README.md

 *The general structure is based on ideas from https://habrahabr.ru/post/249305/*

 Some additional works are included/referenced:
-- JME-TTF by Adam T. Ryder -- this library is included in source form as a separate module for easier hacking (since TTF is not an easy)
+- JME-TTF by Adam T. Ryder -- this library is included in source form as a separate module for easier hacking (since TTF is not an easy).
+The modified version that this project uses is available at https://github.com/noncom/jME-TTF.git
 - bits of my addon "Clarity" for Adams TTF library to enable basic TTF functions on the supported platforms
 - LuaJ -- included in source form as a module and originally available at https://github.com/luaj/luaj